duncant0417/catkin_ws_pg_omni/README.md

 >>https://github.com/YugAjmera/omni3ros_pkg

 <br>
 Some components from turtlebot3 ,including the lidar module and the world enviroment of gazebo.
-You can find some resources of the turtlebot<br> from the below link:<br>
+You can find some resources of the turtlebot from the below link:<br>

 >>https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/